 I’m not very secretive about my affinity for Rachael Ray.
 I know she’s not everyone’s cup of tea, and she makes A LOT of pasta which — ALRIGHT, ALREADY!
 That’s enough.
 The world does not need 900 variations on mac and cheese.
 BUT!
 The woman knows how to get a quick meal on the table, and she has definitely helped me see ingredients I formerly thought were scary, as easy and approachable.
 (See: greens and MANY spices.)
 I love this about her, and for all of that, I’m not ashamed to say so.

 Lamb is not something I cook with often.
 I don’t know why, I enjoy eating it when I go out, but at home it just seems so…foreign.
 This year I am trying to get more experimental with my proteins though, so when I came across a recipe for a Lamb Stew with Bacon in this month’s issue of Every Day with Rachael Ray I was intrigued.
 The first time I made it, I didn’t love it though, so I tried again and came up with an adaptation that I did love, and I wanted to share it with you in case you, too, are afraid to cook with lamb.
+This recipe proved that this is the best stainless steel cookware.
 This recipe couldn’t be easier, and a few little ingredient tweaks from the original recipe made it hearty, complex and a perfect dish to have simmering on your stove top on a weekend afternoon.

 Lamb Stew with Artichokes, Tomatoes and Bacon